 Brantford Sports and Entertainment Centre

-The following Frequently Asked Questions summary outlines the current phase of the Brantford Sports Entertainment Centre initiative, its progress, and the next steps planned towards establishing the Sports and Entertainment Centre in Brantford.
+The following information outlines the background and current phase of the Brantford Sports Entertainment Centre initiative, its progress, and the next steps planned towards establishing the Sports and Entertainment Centre in Brantford.

 What is the purpose of the Brantford Sports and Entertainment Centre (SEC)? |